 Stealth Tactical Kit

 The survival kit in this bag is simply amazing.
 It is a discrete design with tactical functions that help you blend in with your surrounding.
-The bag is water resistant but not water proof so it comes with a water proof cover.
-It also has two nylon organization bags.
+The bag is water resistant but not waterproof so it comes with a waterproof cover.
+It also has two nylon organizational bags.

-The measurements are 21″ x 14″ x 11″ and weights in at 27 pounds shipping weight.
-The components in the bag come in either a plastic container or a zip lock bag.
+The measurements are 21" x 14" x 11" and weighs in at 27 pounds shipping weight.
+The components in the bag come in either a plastic container or a ziplock bag.

 Emergency Zone 840-2 Urban Survival Bag

 Next on our bug out bag list is a kit for urban survival in the event of an emergency or disaster .
 I really like the bag on this one as there are compartments on the outside so you don’t have to dig through it to find what you need.
 In other words it cuts down on the frustration level.